The first Nancy Drew game in 5 years wants to teach us to be badass detectives all over again

 •See All

-Discuss: First Nancy Drew game in 5 years wants to teach us to be badass sleuths all over again
+Discuss: First Nancy Drew game in five years wants to teach us to be badass sleuths all over again

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.